Mike Minor, Pitcher, Texas Rangers

 College: Vanderbilt University

-Mike Minor, pitcher for the Kansas City Royals, was first drafted by the Tampa Bay Rays in 2006 but he opted instead to play for Vanderbilt University.
+Mike Minor, pitcher for the Texas Rangers, was first drafted by the Tampa Bay Rays in 2006 but he opted instead to play for Vanderbilt University.
 Three years later, he was drafted by the Atlanta Braves as a top collegiate player.
 He pitched in the Braves' minor league system for almost two years before being called up to the Braves in 2010 to pitch in nine games.

 Minor pitched in 15 games with the Braves in 2011.
 The following year, his first full season in the major leagues, he pitched 179.1 innings in 30 games and finished with an 11-10 record and a 4.12 ERA.
 He had better numbers in 2013, pitching 204.2 innings in 32 games and finishing with a 13-9 record, 181 strikeouts to 46 walks, and a 3.21 ERA.